- Briefing Room

-Public-private Partnerships (P3s) are contractual agreements between a public agency and a private entity that allow for greater private participation in the delivery of transportation projects.
-Typically, this participation involves the private sector taking on additional project risks, such as design, construction, finance, long-term operation, and traffic revenue.
-At present, there are more than 40 current or anticipated P3 projects involving private financing in the U.S portfolio.
-Generally, the value of each of these P3s ranges from a few hundred million dollars to more than a billion dollars.
+Public-Private Partnerships (P3s) are long-term contractual agreements between a public agency and a private entity to design, build, finance, operate and maintain (DBFOM) an infrastructure project.
+A P3 involves the private sector taking on additional project risks.
+Generally, the cost of a P3 for transportation projects ranges from a few hundred million dollars to more than a billion dollars.

 Under traditional procurement, private contractors construct projects based on a public design with public financing and turn them over to the public sector upon completion for operations and maintenance.
 More recently, Design-Build procurement - under which the private sector is responsible for designing and building projects for a fixed price - has been increasing.
 Under P3 models, the private sector may also participate in design, finance, operations, and maintenance.

-In addition to differing risk allocations, P3s also feature different ways to repay private investors.
-In some cases, private investors can receive compensation through obtaining the right to collect the tolls on a facility.
-In that case, the concessionaire is also accepting "traffic risk" - the risk that the facility's traffic will not be sufficient to provide adequate revenue.
-Another model involves availability payments, in which the concessionaire receives a payment based on the availability of a facility at the specified performance level.
-In this case, the concessionaire accepts operational and appropriation risks - the risks that (a) the concessionaire does not meet the contractual performance targets; or (b) the public sector does not receive sufficient appropriation to make the required payment.
+P3s feature different ways to repay private investors.
+In some cases, private investors can receive compensation through obtaining the right to collect tolls on a facility.
+In that case, the concessionaire is accepting "traffic and revenue risk" - the risk that the facility's traffic will not be sufficient to provide adequate revenue.
+Another model involves availability payments, in which the concessionaire receives a payment from the public sponsor based on the availability of a facility at a specified performance level.
+In this case, the concessionaire accepts operational and appropriation risks - the risks that (a) the concessionaire does not meet the contractual performance targets; and (b) the risk that the public sector sponsor may not receive sufficient appropriation to make the required payment.

 The chart on side 2 presents a sampling of payment models for P3s; States can create other compensation structures that provide incentives to achieve their goals.